lixiangyun/RESFCONF_doc_ZH_CN/README.md

       configuration datastore or as an operational state within the server, so normal YANG data definition statements cannot be used.

-   o  YANG data template: a schema for modeling protocol message
-      components as conceptual data structures using YANG.
+   -  YANG data template: a schema for modeling protocol message components as conceptual data structures using YANG.
 This allows the messages to be defined in an encoding-independent manner.
       Each YANG data template is defined with the "yang-data" extension,